17th Annual TKAA Freshwater Kayak Fish for Charity Tournament

 17th Annual TKAA Kayak Fish for Charity Tournament

 HEROES ON THE WATER & PROJECT HEALING WATERS

-The tournament identifier will posted after 9PM on the night prior to the tournament.
+The tournament identifier and launch times will provided at MANDATORY CAPTAINS MEETING on the day prior to the tournament.

 This is a non-profit event and net proceeds will benefit Heroes on the Water & Project Healing Waters.
 These are two great organizations that use kayak fishing as a means to help rehabilitate our wounded warriors.
 Men and woman from these groups will participate in our tournament and your support is crucial.
 For more information on the good work being done please check out their websites.

 - Freshwater Slam Division: Largemouth Bass, Crappie, Pickerel)

 - Freshwater Division: Largemouth Bass, Crappie, Pickerel)

 Entry Fee: $75.00 per angler, $40 per child 15 and under.

 Entry Fee: $85.00 per angler after September 13th.

 Premium Captains Bags for the first 100 paid participants!